 When working within Tasker, if you’ve created a workspace you no longer want, you can delete it using the file menu or workspace pane.
-But what if you delete and then realize that was a mistake?
-The good news is that its recoverable.
+But what if you delete it and then realize that was a mistake?
+The good news is that it’s recoverable.
 To re-obtain the workspace you need to open the JNIOR Web Page and access the Folder Tab and go to the directory /flash/tasker/workspaces.

-In this example the workspace we are trying to recover is called “Example_Workspace”.
-While all workspace files are json files, you’ll notice that the file we are looking for has a “.bak” at the end of it.
+In this example, the workspace we are trying to recover is called “Example_Workspace”.
+While all workspace files are JSON files, you’ll notice that the file we are looking for has a “.bak” at the end of it.
 This is a backup of the workspace you made.
-To recover it, you simply need to re-name the file without the .bak.
+To recover it, you simply need to rename the file without the .bak.
 Once you’ve done that, the workspace should be accessible again!

 Workspaces are files that contain configuration for Tasker.
 Tasks, Devices, Loggers, Signals, Triggers, and Schedules are all saved in a Workspace file.